aws/aws-cdk/packages/aws-cdk-lib/aws-ecs/README.md

 Sometimes it is useful to be able to configure port ranges for a container, e.g. to run applications such as game servers and real-time streaming which typically require multiple ports to be opened simultaneously.
-This feature is supported on both Linux and Windows operating systems and both the EC2 and AWS Fargate launch types.
+This feature is supported on both Linux and Windows operating systems for both the EC2 and AWS Fargate launch types.
 There is a maximum limit of 100 port ranges per container, and you cannot specify overlapping port ranges.

 Docker recommends that you turn off the `docker-proxy` in the Docker daemon config file when you have a large number of ports.